lionelchg/PKLotDetection/README.md

 # PKLotDetection repository

 This is a repository for classifying parking lot images as empty or occupied.
 The associated technical report can be found in `report.pdf` (in French).
+Implementation of the networks from [Deep learning for decentralized parking lot occupancy detection](https://doi.org/10.1016/j.eswa.2016.10.055) is carried out with some extended testing.

 ## Overview of the repository